microsoft/prose/team.md

 His research interests include formal methods and program synthesis, and he very much enjoys building systems to demonstrate the practicality of his research.
 {% include about-row-end.html %}

+{% include about-row-start.html name="Ranvijay Kumar" img="Ranvijay-Kumar.jpg" link="" %}
+Ranvijay has more than 18 years of experience in software industry and more than 10 years in managing product development.
+He is a BTech from IIT Kanpur (India) and has been a part of the founding team of three startups in the US and in India.
+Prior to joining Microsoft, Ranvijay managed the Research and new product development efforts of a Healthcare Product company based in Bellevue, Washington.
+He shipped a Health Information Exchange, a Healthcare Analytics Platform, and a Patient Master Data Management solution that uses advance record linking capabilities to match Patient records across care settings.
+Ranvijay is very excited about the possibilities of Program Synthesis by Example technologies.
+{% include about-row-end.html %}